 Here are some students in IPPO:

 It’s really like programming.
 Only one error makes it not work.
 Actually, I’m not good at programming because of many mistakes but if I had learned Abacus, I think I could adapt myself and enjoyed more.
 We can improve more abilities than I thought while learning Abacus.

-I want to share this learning to the people in Cebu City.
-So, me and Atsushi are planning to hold an event to teach children how to use an Abacus.
+I want to share this learning with the people in Cebu City.
+So, I and Atsushi are planning to hold an event to teach children how to use an Abacus.
 We will teach them also on how to make an origami.
 I wish many children will have an interest in learning Abacus.